 On MSDOS and PCDOS, the source file name can optionally specify a path to the directory containing the file.
-By default, if s assumed to be in the current directory on the specified drive.
-For example, with the following command the compiler looks for filename.c on drive a:, directory \source\subs:
+By default, it's assumed to be in the current directory on the specified drive.
+For example, with the following command the compiler looks for filename.c on drive a; directory \source\subs:

-cc a:\ source\ subs\ filename.
-C
+cc a:\source\subs\filename.c

-and for the following command, with b: as the default drive and \ modules as the current directory, the compiler looks for filename.c on the b: drive, directory \modules:
+and for the following command, with b: as the default drive and $\mbox{modules}$ as the current directory, the compiler looks for filename.c on the b: drive, directory $\mbox{modules}$: